What is a phobia?

 What is agoraphobia?

-The anxiety associated with agoraphobia is so severe that panic attacks are not unusual, and individuals with agoraphobia typically try to avoid the location or cause of their fear.
-Agoraphobia involves fear of situations such as, but is not limited to, the following:
+The anxiety associated with agoraphobia is so severe that panic attacks are not unusual.
+Individuals with agoraphobia typically try to avoid the location or cause of their fear.
+Agoraphobia involves fear of situations like the following:

 People with agoraphobia typically avoid crowded places like streets, crowded stores, churches, and theaters.

 People with the disorder often become so disabled that they literally feel they cannot leave their homes.
 Others who have agoraphobia, do go into potentially "phobic" situations, but only with great distress, or when accompanied by a trusted friend or family member.

 People with agoraphobia may also develop depression, fatigue, tension, alcohol or drug abuse problems, and obsessive disorders, making seeking treatment crucial.
 Approximately 1.7% of American adults experience agoraphobia in a given year.